Mess for Less

 Hash Brown Casserole with Corn Flakes

-This Hash Brown Casserole with Corn Flakes is one my most popular dishes and with good reason.
-Shredded hash browns, cream of chicken soup, sour cream and shredded cheese are topped with buttery corn flakes to make a dish that is the ultimate comfort food.
+This Hash Brown Casserole with Corn Flakes, sometimes called funeral potatoes, is one of my most popular dishes - and with good reason.
+Shredded hash browns, cream of chicken soup, sour cream, and shredded cheese are topped with buttery corn flakes to make the ultimate comfort food.

 4.62 from 13 votes